 Our breaking free workshop has often been described as “transformational” and “life changing”, the equivalent of months, maybe years of therapy received in three powerful days.

-Our three day workshop is an intensive, experiential process that is modeled by the ground breaking work of Pia Mellody and The Meadows in Wickenburg, Arizona.
+Our three-day workshop is an intensive, experiential process that is modeled on the ground breaking work of Pia Mellody and The Meadows in Wickenburg, Arizona.
 During this workshop, participants will explore the origins of their relational trauma that occurred from birth to 18 years of age.
 Participants will learn how to release painful emotions and learn the process of re-parenting the parts of themselves that have been shamed, neglected or abandoned and reclaiming their rights and personal power.